FOSSEE/fosseevideo/script.rst

 ..
 R7

 These are video tutorials which can be used for teaching or self learning purposes by teachers and students respectively.
 Presently, we have 37 video tutorials on scientific computing using python.
-We also aim to complete video tutorials for the complete SEES course.
+We also aim to complete video tutorials for the complete SDES course.
 The videos can be downloaded from here.

 Thank you for watching the video and for more details visit www.fossee.in.
 {{sushma: video and for - video, for more }}